-This stand will be hand planted in 2020 using 2nd generation Loblolly pine seedlings.
+These stands will be hand planted in 2018 using 2nd generation Loblolly pine seedlings.
 Seedlings will be planted on a 10' x 7' spacing at a rate of 622 trees per acre.
 A deviation from the recommended planting rates will be limited to plus or minus 40 trees per acre.
 Planting should be done between December and February.
-A compliance check will be completed as this stand is planted to ensure proper planting.
+Compliance checks will be completed as these stands are planted to ensure proper planting.
 A survival study will be completed the following Fall to ensure sufficient stocking.
 Adverse weather conditions such as prolonged dry or cold periods should be taken into consideration when planting.